haquefardeen/awesome-dot/README.md

 - [polkassembly](https://polkadot.polkassembly.io/)- An open-source platform to discuss governance proposals, motions, and referenda.
 - [Subsquare](https://www.subsquare.io/)-SubSquare enables community members to propose, discuss and vote on governance proposals.
-- [BrightTreasury]( https://treasury.bright.dev )- A web application to interact with a treasury module of Substrate based networks.
 - [KusamaGovernance](https://www.kusamagovernance.com/)- The dashboard visualizes key metrics for referenda and accounts and helps token holders in their decision-making when it comes to delegation and voting.
 It also provides key indicators of the overall health of our governance system.